The Footsteps of Jesus

 arises, and not from the amount of our possessions.
 If we are not

-we succeeded in attaining all that we desire.
-The desires of the soul are
+content, if we succeeded in attaining all that we desire.
+The desires

-unbounded.
-Expectations of greater happiness are constantly entertained; but
+of the soul are unbounded.
+Expectations of greater happiness are constantly

-how seldom are they realized!
-The possession of all the good we may think it
+entertained; but how seldom are they realized!
+The possession of all the

-desirable or even possible to attain, would still leave an aching void—there
+good we may think it desirable or even possible to attain, would still leave

-would still be "a cruel something" unpossessed.
-But when the mind and the
+an aching void — there would still be "a cruel something" unpossessed.
+But

-contentment be found.
-If our heart is brought to our condition, our
+then, and then only, will true contentment be found.
+If our heart is brought

-condition will then be according to our heart.
+to our condition — then our condition will then be according to our heart.

 The consideration that our earthly lot is appointed by

-God—that it is He who fixes the bounds of our habitation—is eminently
+God — that it is He who fixes the bounds of our habitation — is eminently

 calculated to promote the spirit of which we are speaking.
 We are to